FirentisTFW/widgetbook-entries-generator/README.md

 ### Generating Widgetbook Entries for the Entire Widget Directory

-In VSCode explorer, right-click on the directory that contains widgets for which you want to generate entries, then select `Widgetbook: generate entry for each file in the directory`.
-The extension will generate a new file with widgetbook entries for each of the files in the directory.
-If the directory contains subdirectories, the extension will also generate entries for them
+In VSCode explorer, right-click on the directory that contains widgets for which you want to generate entries, then select `Widgetbook: generate entry for each widget in the directory`.
+The extension will generate a new file with widgetbook entries for each of the widgets in the directory.
+If the directory contains subdirectories, the extension will also generate entries for them.

 **Note**: This feature is currently experimental and may require adjustments.
 We're working on making it stable.